-Native Youth and the Prophesy of Crazy Horse
+Native Youth and the Prophecy of Crazy Horse

 The atmosphere primes Red Cloud’s students to be both community prodigies and the young leaders of an indigenous renaissance of sorts: The reservation’s young people are driving a new wave of activism, like that seen in opposition to the Dakota Access Pipeline.
 It’s a subtle yet intense movement that promises to define the future of Pine Ridge.
 After all, roughly half its population is under 25.

 “We are part of the Seventh Generation ... prophesied to be the generation that creates those individuals that will spearhead the economic, spiritual, and social renewal,” Rosales said.
 The tall, slim 19-year-old sported a sharp haircut, Nike skate shoes, khaki-colored jeans, and a thick, crew-neck sweater when we spoke.
-Rosales was referring to a prophesy made by the Oglala Sioux leader Crazy Horse, who shortly before his death in the late 1800s predicted that a cultural renaissance was afoot.
+Rosales was referring to a prophecy made by the Oglala Sioux leader Crazy Horse, who shortly before his death in the late 1800s predicted that a cultural renaissance was afoot.
 “We are going to be that group of people that makes that prophecy come true,” Rosales said.
 “Red Cloud is helping us to do that.”

 But for youth on Pine Ridge, life—and the educational opportunities that shape it—is not confined to a single narrative.
 Rosales, who grew up visiting his mother’s hometown in Germany every summer, is somewhat of an anomaly even for Red Cloud’s standards.
 The day-to-day experiences on this immense South Dakota reservation both confirm and challenge stereotypes, complicating pervasive assumptions about the educational needs of Native Americans—and of rural Americans more generally.